appuniversum/ember-appuniversum/CONTRIBUTING.md

 ### Running tests

+- start the development server `npm run ember` and go to the `/tests` route
-- `ember test` – Runs the test suite on the current Ember version
+- `npm run test:ember` – Runs the test suite on the current Ember version
-- `ember test --server` – Runs the test suite in "watch mode"
-- `ember try:each` – Runs the test suite against multiple Ember versions

 ### Running the dummy application

 - `npm start`
-- Visit the storybook application at [http://localhost:6006](http://localhost:4200).
+- Visit the storybook application at [http://localhost:6006](http://localhost:6006).

 For more information on using ember-cli, visit [https://cli.emberjs.com/release/](https://cli.emberjs.com/release/).